AstroChem/MAPSDB/README.md

 ## Database Migration

 Using alembic.

-Make changes to schema in `mapsdb/schema.py`.
-Commit changes to git (not necessary, but good idea).
+1. Make changes to schema in `mapsdb/schema.py`.
+2. Commit changes to git (not necessary, but good idea).
+3. do autogeneration with $ alembic revision --autogenerate -m "message here".
+If the upgrade is tricky (including multiple primary key constraints, for example) do this manually by leaving --autogenerate off
+4. Open `versions/XX_import_schema.py` and edit if necessary
+5. apply with $ alembic upgrade head